smourier/TraceSpy/README.md

 ![TrceSply.png](doc/TrceSpy.PNG?raw=true)

 # ETW messages support
-**Starting with version 2.0**, TraceSpy supports simple ETW (Event Tracing for Windows) real time "message" traces.
+TraceSpy also supports simple ETW (Event Tracing for Windows) real time "message" traces.
 These traces can be easily created from a client point of view like this:

 ```{{
 Guid providerGuid1 = new Guid("01234567-01234-01234-01234-012345678901"); // change this guid, make it yours!